Skip to content

 • [ ] Tapping a note opens EditNoteActivity with the correct text

-• [ ] Saving returns the updated text to the list
+• [ ] Save returns the edited text to the list; Delete removes the note

-• [ ] Deleting removes the note from the list
+• [ ] Back returns to the list

-Keep this project — you will add persistence in the final project or in autonomy using the patterns from CM8.
+Keep this project — you will add persistence (CM8) in the final project or in autonomy.

 Common Errors